-Funding for the $73 million project comes from the PDA, parking mitigation funds from the City of Seattle and WSDOT, a $9 million capital fundraising campaign led by The Market Foundation, low-income housing tax credits, grants, PDA equity and debt, new market tax credits and grant funds.
+Funding for the $73 million project comes from the City of Seattle, parking mitigation funds from WSDOT, a capital fundraising campaign led by The Market Foundation, PDA equity and debt, new market tax credits, low income housing tax credits, and grant funds.
 The PDA funded the initial exploratory design concepts along with support from the City of Seattle.

-Pike Up! is a $9 million capital campaign launched by The Market Foundation to help fund the MarketFront project.
-For the first time in 30 years, Market supporters have the opportunity to engrave a name or message into Pike Place Market history through Market Charms, which will hang on the new MarketFront as an art installation, or bronze Piggybank Hoofprints, leading to the MarketFront Plaza.
+Pike Up! is a $9 million capital campaign launched by The Market Foundation, $6 million of which will help fund the MarketFront project.
+For the first time in 20 years, Market supporters have the opportunity to engrave a name or message into Pike Place Market history through Market Charms, which will hang on the new MarketFront as an art installation; or bronze Piggybank Hoofprints leading to the MarketFront Plaza.
 Learn more: www.PikeUp.org

 Pike Place Market: Seattle OKs $34M for more stalls, parking